 Euronext began to take shape in the year 2000 after the Amsterdam, Paris and Brussels stock exchanges underwent a merger.
-Later, the Lisbon Stock Exchange was also added to the group.
-However the origins of the exchange goes all the way back to the 17th century, when the Amsterdam Stock Exchange opened in 1611.
+The Lisbon Stock Exchange was later also added to the group.
+However the origins of the exchange go all the way back to the 17th century, when the Amsterdam Stock Exchange opened in 1611.
 The first exchange of its kind in the world, the Amsterdam Stock Exchange was set up when the Verenigde Oostindische Compagnie sold shares in its shipping business in the Far East as a means of financing its operations.
 The business of this exchange expanded to include options, commodities and other financial instruments.
-While shares were traded in France from around 1540, the first exchanges to be official within France and Belgium were only established in 1801 under the Napoleonic rule.
-The Lisbon Stock Exchange started operations in 1769 under the name Assembleia dos Homens de Negocio but by 1999, this has changed to the Bolsa de Valores de Lisboa e Porto.
-After 2000’s merger, the Euronext group acquired the London International Financial Futures and Options Exchange in 2001 and then the Lisbon Stock Exchange in 2002.
+While shares were traded in France from around 1540, the first official exchanges within France and Belgium were only established in 1801 under Napoleonic rule.
+The Lisbon Stock Exchange began operations in 1769 under the name Assembleia dos Homens de Negocio, but in 1999 this changed to the Bolsa de Valores de Lisboa e Porto.
+After the 2000 merger, the Euronext group acquired the London International Financial Futures and Options Exchange in 2001, and then the Lisbon Stock Exchange in 2002.
 In 2006, in order to put off a potential NASDAQ purchase of Euronext, the NYSE group signed up to a merger agreement with the Euronext group to the amount of US$10 billion.
 NYSE Euronext developed a Universal Trading Platform between 2008 and 2009, which is an electronic trading platform for futures markets, options, equities and bonds.
-NYSE Euronext was the holding company which combined those businesses, and this was listed on the Euronext Paris and New York Stock Exchange.
+NYSE Euronext was the holding company that combined those businesses, and this was listed on the Euronext Paris and New York Stock Exchange.

-Euronext London was launched in 2010, and this was a securities market based in London with the aim of attracting issuers from overseas.
+Euronext London was launched in 2010, as a securities market based in London with the aim of attracting issuers from overseas.
 Although Deutsche Borse, a German exchange group, began discussions with a view to purchasing NYSE Euronext in 2011, this planned acquisition was blocked in 2012 by the EU because of concerns that the exchange would be in control of over 90% of European derivatives trades.
 ICE (Intercontinental Exchange), a global market and clearing house operator, purchased NYSE Euronext in 2013 for the sum of $8.2 billion.
 After this acquisition, the European operations of Euronext London and NYSE Euronext were separated from ICE’s other operations in order to launch a public offering of Euronext NV, although NYSE and Liffe were maintained as separate entities.
-To try to stabilise Euronext, a consortium of eleven investment groups have taken a company stake.
-Known as “reference shareholders”, these 11 investors own over 30% of the capital in the company and have agreed to a three year lock up period.
-These 11 investors are:
+To try to stabilise Euronext, a consortium of 11 investment groups took a company stake.
+Known as “reference shareholders”, these 11 investors own over 30% of the capital in the company, and have agreed to a 3-year lock-up period.
+These 11 investors are

 - BNP Paribas